About Boston College

 The Libraries of Boston College

-John J. Burns Library of Rare Books and Special Collections: The University’s special collections, including the University’s Archives, are housed in the Honorable John J. Burns Library, located in the Bapst Library Building, north entrance.
+John J. Burns Library of Rare Books and Special Collections: The University’s special collections, including the University’s Archives, are housed in the Honorable John J. Burns Library, located in the Bapst Library Building.
 Burns Library staff work with students and faculty to support learning and teaching at Boston College, offering access to unique primary sources through instruction sessions, exhibits, and programing.
-The Burns Library also serves the research needs of external scholars, hosting researchers from around the globe interested in using the collections.
+The Burns Library also serves the research needs of external scholars, hosting researchers from around the globe.
 The Burns Library is home to more than 250,000 volumes, over 700 manuscript collections, and important holdings of architectural records, maps, art works, photographs, films, prints, artifacts, and ephemera.
-Though its collections cover virtually the entire spectrum of human knowledge, the Burns Library has achieved international recognition in several specific areas of research, most notably: Irish studies; British Catholic authors; Jesuitica, Fine Printing; Catholic liturgy and life in America, 1925-1975; Boston history; the Caribbean, especially Jamaica; Nursing; and Congressional archives.
-To learn more about specific holdings in Burns, please see www.bc.edu/burns.
+Though its collections cover virtually the entire spectrum of human knowledge, the Burns Library has achieved international recognition in several specific areas of research, most notably: Irish studies; British Catholic authors; Jesuitica; Fine Printing; Catholic liturgy and life in America, 1925–1975; Boston history; the Caribbean, especially Jamaica; Nursing; and Congressional archives.
+To learn more about specific holdings in Burns, please see library.bc.edu/burns.

-The Educational Resource Center serves the specialized resource needs of the Lynch School of Education students and faculty.
-The state-of-the-art facility includes children’s books, fiction and non-fiction, curriculum and instructional materials in all formats, educational and psychological tests, educational software intended for elementary and secondary school instruction, and educational technology.
+The Educational Resource Center (ERC) serves the specialized resource needs of the Lynch School of Education and Human Development students and faculty.
+The state-of-the-art facility includes children’s books (fiction and non-fiction), curriculum and instructional materials in all formats, educational and psychological tests, educational software intended for elementary and secondary school instruction, and educational technology.
 In addition, the ERC has an interactive technology room designed to assist students in integrating computers and other technology in the K-12 classroom as well as to practice lesson plans and presentations.
-These materials are unique to the needs of the Lynch School of Education and do not duplicate materials found in the O'Neill Library.
-For more information, visit www.bc.edu/erc.
+These materials are unique to the needs of the Lynch School of Education and Human Development and do not duplicate materials found in the O'Neill Library.
+For more information, visit library.bc.edu/erc.

-The Social Work Library, located in McGuinn Hall, offers the full range of library services and resources needed to support students of the Graduate School of Social Work.
-The collection also serves the departments of Psychology, Political Science, Sociology, Nursing, and related disciplines.
+The Social Work Library, located in McGuinn Hall, offers the full range of library services and resources needed to support students of the Boston College School of Social Work.
 Services are provided on-site by two librarians and two staff members.
 Many services can be accessed remotely through the Social Work Library website.
-For more information, visit www.bc.edu/libraries/collections/socialwork.html.
+For more information, visit library.bc.edu/socialwork.

-The Catherine B. O'Connor Geophysics Library: Located at Weston Observatory, this library contains a specialized collection of earth sciences monographs, periodicals, and maps, particularly in the areas of seismology, geology, and geophysics.
-For more information, visit www.bc.edu/libraries/collections/weston.html.
+The Catherine B. O'Connor Geophysics Library, located at Weston Observatory, contains a specialized collection of earth sciences monographs, periodicals, and maps, particularly in the areas of seismology, geology, and geophysics.
+For more information, visit library.bc.edu/oconnor.

 The Connors Family Learning Center (CFLC), located on the second floor of O’Neill Library, is a comprehensive, inclusive resource serving all of the University’s students and faculty.
 The mission of the Center is to enhance teaching and learning across the University.
 One of the CFLC's three professional staff members assists students with learning disabilities, helping to ensure their academic success at Boston College.
 The Center also sponsors seminars for faculty and graduate teaching fellows on strategies for successful teaching and learning; graduate students can earn a certificate through the Apprenticeship in College Teaching.
 To address the needs of the great majority of Boston College students, the Center provides tutoring for more than 60 courses, including calculus, statistics, biology, chemistry, nursing, accounting, classical and foreign languages, English as a Second Language, and writing.
 Most tutoring takes place in the Center, but online writing tutoring is offered through the OWL (online writing lab).
 Tutoring and all other academic support services are free of charge to all Boston College students and instructors.

-Boston Library Consortium: The Boston Library Consortium (BLC) is a group of area libraries which includes Boston College, Brandeis University, Boston University, Massachusetts Institute of Technology, Northeastern University, Tufts University, the University of Massachusetts system, the University of New Hampshire, Wellesley College, and Williams College, as well as the State Library of Massachusetts and the Marine Biological Laboratory at Woods Hole.
-Boston College offers direct self-service borrowing and delivery from the BLC libraries by using WorldCat Local, one of the databases available to the BC community.
+Boston Library Consortium: The Boston Library Consortium (BLC) is a group of area libraries which includes Boston College, Brandeis University, Boston University, Massachusetts Institute of Technology, Northeastern University, Tufts University, the University of Massachusetts system, the University of Connecticut, University of New Hampshire, University of Rhode Island, Wellesley College, and Williams College, as well as the State Library of Massachusetts and the Marine Biological Laboratory at Woods Hole.
+Boston College offers direct self-service borrowing and delivery from the BLC libraries.
 With a Consortium borrower’s card, faculty and students may visit a BLC library and check-out directly from the member library.
 In order to receive a BLC card, ask at the O'Neill Circulation Desk for more information about the Consortium services.

 Association of Research Libraries (ARL): ARL is a nonprofit organization of 124 research libraries at comprehensive, research-extensive institutions in the U.S. and Canada that share similar research missions, aspirations, and achievements.
 It is an important and distinctive association because of the nature of the institutions represented.
 ARL member libraries make up a large portion of the academic and research library marketplace, spending more than $1 billion every year on library materials.
 Boston College was invited to become a member of ARL in 2000.